uploadcare/uploadcare-ios/README.markdown

 ## iPad

-`UPCUploadController` expects it will be presented in an [`UIPopoverController`](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIPopoverController_class/Reference/Reference.html) on iPad.
+`UPCUploadController` expects it will be presented in a [`UIPopoverController`](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIPopoverController_class/Reference/Reference.html) on iPad.
 You need to pass the presenting popover controller object to `UPCUploadController`'s `popover` property.

 ## Sample App